lachlanc/py-ardx/public/content/introduction.md

 pyBots are Arduino-based robots that are controlled by [Python](http://Python.org/).

-This guide will step you through assembling and programming a number of projects using an Arduino-compatible microcontroller and Python, to help you get started building your own NodeBots.
+This guide will step you through assembling and programming a number of projects using an Arduino-compatible microcontroller and Python.
 This guide has been designed to be used with the Arduino Experimenter's Kit, which is available from several suppliers, including SparkFun, AdaFruit, SEEED Studio and Freetronics.

 The overall goal of the this guide is fun.
-Beyond this, the aim is to get you comfortable using node.js to control a wide range of electronic components through small, simple and easy circuits.
+Beyond this, the aim is to get you comfortable using Python to control a wide range of electronic components through small, simple and easy circuits.
 The focus is to get each circuit working then to give you the tools to figure out how it works and how to extend it.

 ![ARDX](/images/ARDX-cover.jpg "ARDX")